Russ Francis: Regular season

+Playoffs

+Professional Wrestling career

+He was the son of wrestling promoter Ed Francis and got into wrestling in 1974 in Vancouver.
+He briefly competed full-time in the American Wrestling Association (AWA) from 1976 to 1977.
+He also competed in the National Wrestling Alliance's NWA Hawaii from 1977 to 1978 where at one time he held the NWA Hawaii Tag Team Championship with his older brother, Billy Roy Francis.
+In 1978, he left wrestling and continued playing football.

+Francis appeared in a 20-man battle royal at WrestleMania 2 along with other NFL stars.
+In 1987, he returned to AWA for a few matches and then retired.

+Outside football

-Francis qualified for The Superstars final and the World Superstars in 1980 and 1981, finishing second in the 1980 final and fourth in 1981.
+Francis qualified for The Superstars final and the World Superstars in 1980 and 1981, finishing second in the 1980 final and third in the 1981 event.
 He won the football preliminary in 1981 and set a record of 23.91 seconds in the 50 yd swimming event.
-The record stood until 1986, when it was broken by Greg Louganis.
+That record stood until 1986, when it was broken by Greg Louganis.

-Francis appeared in a 20-man battle royal at WrestleMania 2 along with other NFL stars.
-He is the son of wrestling promoter Ed Francis, He briefly competed full-time in the American Wrestling Association after retiring from football.
-He also competed in the National Wrestling Alliance's NWA Hawaii where he held the NWA Hawaii Tag Team Championship one time with his older brother, Billy Roy Francis.

-After retiring, he hosted The Russ Francis Show from 8 am to noon on 107.7 WTPL "The Pulse", out of Concord, New Hampshire, and later he hosted Forever West Outdoors from 4 to 6 pm on 1400 AM KODI, out of Cody, Wyoming.
+After retiring, he hosted The Russ Francis Show from 9 am to noon on 107.7 WTPL "The Pulse", out of Concord, New Hampshire, and later he hosted Forever West Outdoors from 4 to 6 pm on 1400 AM KODI, out of Cody, Wyoming.

 In 2015, he was inducted into the Polynesian Football Hall of Fame as a contributor.
+Francis was also the president of Lake Placid Airways, a scenic and charter-flight airline.